 Mullins ES, Kombrinck KW, Talmage KE, Shaw MA, Witte DP, Ullman JM, Degen SJ, Sun W, Flick MJ, Degen JL.
 Genetic elimination of prothrombin in adult mice is not compatible with survival and results in spontaneous hemorrhagic events in both heart and brain.
 Blood.
 2009 Jan 15;113(3):696-704.

-H. Leighton Grimes, PhD Director, Cancer Pathology Program of the Division of Experimental Hematology and the Division of Pathology
+H. Leighton (Lee) Grimes, PhD Director, Cancer Pathology Program, Division of Experimental Hematology & Division of Pathology

-Director, Cancer Pathology Program of the Division of Experimental Hematology and the Division of Pathology
+Director, Cancer Pathology Program, Division of Experimental Hematology & Division of Pathology

 Co-Leader, Program in Hematologic Malignancies of Cincinnati Children's Hospital Medical Center, Cancer and Blood Diseases Institute

 Transcriptional control of hematopoiesis and cancer.